hkmshb/cubicle-intro/README.md

 # Cubicle

-Cubicle is an online photo album production service that enables its users to design and manage album layout and content composition.
+Cubicle is an online photo album production service that enables its users to participate in the photo album design process ranging from page design and layout to content determination and composition.